If I must be summed up in a word, housewife is the best one.

-Since my self-respect is based more on the need to define myself than on my pride in how well I can follow others' instructions, here we are.
+Since my self-respect is based more on the right to define myself than on my pride in how well I can follow others' instructions, here we are.
 A housewife.

 I recently looked up the word husband to be sure I could use it as a synonym for steward in the sense that I wanted, and found out something interesting.
 Y'know how we joke about a house husband-- well, they're ALL that because "hus" means house!

-Since I live in an apartment, I'll do some more defining.
+Since I live in an apartment, I'll have do some more creative defining.
 I'll go with "house" as a private establishment which shelters a family and supports the daily activities of all of its members, the good keeping of which makes it possible to live economically.